All Episodes

 Absolutely.

-And that's why you're seeing in order of operations, if it's you and I, Mike, and we've got the the treasury balance of the United States, what resources are we going to purchase to protect that capital?
+And that's why you're seeing in order of operations, if it's you and I, Mike, and we've got the treasury balance of the United States, what resources are we going to purchase to protect that capital?

 And in order of operations, it is going to be gold, silver, probably palladium, platinum, vanadium, and maybe a few other rare earths.

-Then we're going to go to unfortunately these still trade now, water futures, and then we're going to go to Bitcoin and privacy tokens.
+Then we're going to go to, unfortunately, these still trade now, water futures, and then we're going to go to Bitcoin and privacy tokens.

 Right.

-And probably and include some ag in there.
+And, you know, and include some ag in there.

-But that's where we're at is that gold has quite often had an eight-nine-week lead on Bitcoin, and the same large swaths of purchases in gold are actually occurring in Bitcoin a few days later.
+And the same large swaths of purchases in gold are actually occurring in Bitcoin a few days later.

 Correct.

-But I think we're about to enter a post fiat currency era.
+But I think we're about to enter a post-fiat currency era.

 Again, non-counterfeitable value.